Movies: Escape or Compass?

 Tradition, Nerd Edition

-Years after my mom made Oz night an annual event, my daughter and I began a tradition of our own.
+Years after my mother made Oz night an annual event, my daughter and I began a tradition of our own.

 She was eight when Iron Man launched the MCU, and already a little superhero nerd, just like her mama.
 I’d worn out VHS tapes rewatching scenes from Superman, Raiders of the Lost Ark, and Star Wars.
 So when I saw that same spark in her, we ran with it.